An analysis of the most pressing concerns based on insights from 1,000 UK business leaders.

 From 6 April 2027, unused pension funds and most death benefits will be included within the value of a person’s estate for IHT purposes.
 This is a significant change from the current regime where beneficiaries can avoid inheritance tax through the discretion that trustees/managers of registered pension schemes apply when distributing death benefits.

-There are only limited death benefits that will be excluded from this measure, with dependents’ scheme pensions being the main exception.
+There are only limited death benefits that will be excluded from this measure, with dependants’ scheme pensions being the main exception.
 The existing overriding IHT exemption for transfers between spouses and civil partners on death will also continue to apply.

 It is currently unclear how benefits from stand-alone group life assurance schemes (being registered pension schemes) will be treated by this new measure.
 The ‘defined benefits lump sum death benefit’ – usually paid as a lump sum based on a multiple of salary on the death of a member while they are an employee and usually provided via an insurance policy funded by the employer – is included in the list of authorised pension death benefits in the technical consultation document published on the day of the Budget.
 (Excepted group life assurance schemes are not registered pension schemes and, therefore, do not appear to be covered by this change.)